 Although solid state amps usually refer to relatively cheap and robust beginner or rehearsal amps, solid state amps can be an equally good option for performing on stage.
 Especially in recent years, which have seen the production of quite a large number of good solid state amps.
+That said, you could always check out these best of the best bass amps and these great tube amps.

 Here comes a short list of the 7 best solid state amps that aren’t mostly too hard to come by these days.